 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Because the Fund has not commenced investment operations prior to the date of this prospectus, it does not have portfolio turnover information for the prior fiscal year to report.
+For the period September 11, 2023 to March 31, 2024, the Fund's portfolio turnover rate was 16% of the average value of its portfolio.